Who is an Environmental Planner?

 |Park and recreation facilities planning||Selection of site, landscape design, and other amenities, evaluating its impact on the surrounding environment, etc.|

-- Technical such as cartography or mapping, analyzing, modeling, proposing and monitoring, etc.
+- Technical such as cartography or mapping, analysing, certification, modeling, proposing and monitoring, etc.

 - The design involves the preparation of Plans and design of facilities and services etc.

-- Decision making involves formulating necessary policies, legal and institutional frameworks, evaluating the alternatives of the project, etc.
+- Decision making involves formulating necessary policies, compliance with legal and institutional frameworks, evaluating the alternatives of the project, etc.

 Who can be an Environmental Planner?

 Environmental Planning is a multidisciplinary field.
-It requires a variety of perspectives from different backgrounds.
+It requires a variety of skills and perspectives from different backgrounds.
 More diversity indicates the complexity of the course.
-Environmental Planning can be practiced by professionals from various backgrounds.
+Environmental Planning can be practiced by professionals from various backgrounds with a master degree/ certification or specialisation in environmental planning.
 These include design (architecture, urban design, landscape architecture, conservation architecture), science (geography, Environment, Sociology, Environmental Psychology), engineering (Civil, Chemical), public health and all other fields related to the environment (Sustainability, Climate Change, Natural resources, Forest management, Agriculture, Landscape ecology, Environmental Geosciences, Renewable, and Sustainable energy).

 Environmental Planners not only brings health and well-being but also enhances the lives of people in numerous ways.
 They can work as or with scientists and other technical experts are finding a direct correlation of Environment with different aspects of city planning.
 For instance, air pollution not only affects the health of the individuals while it also increases the crime rates in the city.
-In the heyday of the environmental crisis, Environmental Planners are often considered to be the one who beautifies and protects the environment.
-Their role is not limited as stated above, there are various diverse dimensions to it from the preparation of city sanitation plans to public health planning.
+Their role is not limited as stated above, there are various diverse dimensions to it from the preparation of city sanitation and public health policies.

 Related: Importance of ecology